 Musical has already caught shit for overwhelmingly predominant cis-gender casting:https://www.facebook.com/publictheater/posts/10153967166736833

-― from the perspective of a gay man, i will post them now (forksclovetofu), Wednesday, 3 February 2016 03:35 (three years ago) link
+― from the perspective of a gay man, i will post them now (forksclovetofu), Wednesday, 3 February 2016 03:35 (four years ago) link

 oh and to be fair to OWS's opening manifesto, because it is both where you're from AND where you're at: i'm a white hetero biological male living in NYC and working in the performing arts field where i get the opportunity to see a lot of dope ass theater and film that crosses into trans issues either explicitly or casually.

-― from the perspective of a gay man, i will post them now (forksclovetofu), Wednesday, 3 February 2016 03:44 (three years ago) link
+― from the perspective of a gay man, i will post them now (forksclovetofu), Wednesday, 3 February 2016 03:44 (four years ago) link

 Thanks for the references, forks!
 I'd heard about the Southern Comfort musical, and its casting did sound remarkably lazy; I'm glad there's some public recognition of that.
 As my exposure to contemporary theater is pretty limited (I don't really have the resources to visit the city often), I'm not familiar with Markey or Blackwell, but I'll look out for their work.